extcode/cart_books/Documentation/Administrator/Configuration/Index.rst

       The response can used to display messages or update the MiniCart-Plugin.
    Default
       The TypoScript template use the setting defined by the constant of the cart extension.

-.. container:: table-row

-   Property
-      plugin.tx_cartbooks.settings.itemsPerPage
-   Data type
-      int
-   Description
-      Defines how many records should be displayed per page in the list action.
-   Default
-      The default value is 20 if there is no TypoScript configuration.